grafaelw/Gauss-Elimination/README.md

 # Gauss-Elimination
-Creating Gaussian Elimination with premade Matrix Class for my class project.
+Creating Gauss Elimination with premade Matrix Class for my class project.

 ## Quick start:
 1. Creating new Matrix object with a = Matrix(m,n) where m is the rows and n is the columns of the matrix.